-IL-1 $\beta$ is a pro-inflammatory chemokine produced by various types of cells in response to inflammatory stimulus, e.g., bacterial lipopolysaccharide (LPS).
-This document describes an experimental procedure for analysis of cell culture supernatants for the presence of IL-1 $\beta$ using an enzyme linked immunosorbent assay (ELISA).
-Refer to NCL protocol ITA-10 for details regarding culture supernatant preparation.
+IL -1β is a pro-inflammatory cytokine produced by various types of cells in response to inflammatory stimulus, e.g. bacterial lipopolysaccharide LPS.
+This document describes experimental procedure for analysis of culture supernatants by ELISA to detect presence of IL -1β .
+NCL protocol ITA-10 should be referred to for details of preparation of culture supernatants.

-2. Principles
+2. Principle

-A 96 well plate is coated with capture antibody specific to IL-1 $\beta$ .
-Cell culture supernatants are then loaded onto the plate where IL-1 $\beta$ present in the supernatant is captured by the antibody.
-Excess sample is washed away, and captured IL-1 $\beta$ is detected with a secondary antibody conjugated to biotin.
+A 96 well plate is coated with capture antibody specific to IL-1\beta.
+Cell culture supernatants are loaded onto the plate and IL-1β present in the supernatant is captured by the antibody.
+The excess sample is washed away and captured IL-1β is detected with secondary antibody conjugated to biotin.
 Streptavidin-conjugated horse radish peroxidase is used to develop the plate and the absorbance is detected at 450 nm.
-An optical density for the test sample which is higher than that of the background control is indicative of IL-1 $\beta$ in the supernatant.
-The quantity of IL-1 $\beta$ is determined by comparing the optical density of the test sample to that in a standard curve comprised of various concentrations of IL-1 $\beta$ reference standard.

-The ELISA procedure takes approximately six hours.
-If the ELISA cannot be conducted immediately after culture supernatants are collected, the culture supernatants can be stored at room temperature for up to two hours or frozen at -80°C. Supernatants can tolerate three freeze/thaw cycles.
-Therefore, if repeat analysis in excess of three times is desirable, freeze supernatants in small aliquots to avoid repeated freeze/thaw cycles.
+Optical density of the test sample higher than that of the background control is indicative of IL-1\beta presence in the test supernatant.
+The quantity of IL-1\beta is determined by comparing optical density of the test sample to that in the standard curve comprised of various concentrations of IL-1β reference standard.
+The ELISA procedure described herein takes approximately 6 hours to complete.
+If ELISA cannot be conducted immediately after incubation of whole blood with nanoparticles is complete, the culture supernatants can be stored at room temperature for two (2) hours or frozen at -80°C. When kept frozen supernatants can tolerate only three (3) freeze/thaw cycles; therefore, if repeat analysis in excess of 3 times is desirable, supernatants must be frozen in small aliquots to avoid repeated multiple freeze/thaw cycles.
 The lower and upper limits of detection are 3.9 and 250 pg/mL, respectively.
 The lower and upper limits of quantification are 7.8 and 250 pg/mL, respectively.